OSHA 10-Hour Construction

 How Quickly Will I Get My DOL Card?

-When you complete an OSHA Outreach training program, instead of receiving a certification or certificate, you earn a DOL card.
+When you complete an online training program, instead of receiving a certification or certificate, you earn a Department of Labor card.
 This shows employers that you've met your OSHA training requirements, and they can let you on the job site.

 After completing your course, return to your "My Training" page and click the certificate icon.
 From here, you can view and print your temporary certificate of completion.